jaroxe/one-way-zip-backups/README.md

 * **Timeline**: Easily revert to an earlier state of your important folder.
 * **Clarity**: Get records indicating i. where your backups are stored, ii. how up to date they are in each location, and iii. the original source directory for each backup.

-QSB is most useful with <u>fast changing directories which aren't too heavy</u> (e.g.: many text files, documents, spreadsheets, some images...).
+QSB is most useful with <ins>fast changing directories which aren't too heavy</ins> (e.g.: many text files, documents, spreadsheets, some images...).
 These folders would typically hold important information where you wouldn't want to lose any of your progress.

-QSB works on <u>Mac</u> and <ins>Linux</ins>.
-It is written as a series of <u>bash</u> scripts.
+QSB works on <ins>Mac</ins> and <ins>Linux</ins>.
+It is written as a series of <ins>bash</ins> scripts.

 # How it works #